otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-backend-testing-code-coverage-ci-cd-github-actions/README.md

 git checkout -b w07-be-testing-code-cov-ci-cd-gh-actions
 ```

-Set up your development environment (Docker, environment variables, etc.) before continuing.

-> **Tip:** Typing the code examples rather than copy-pasting is strongly recommended.
-Read the comments in the code too - they help explain where and why things go.

 ---

 ## 1. What is GitHub Actions?

-GitHub Actions is a CI/CD platform built into GitHub.
-It lets you automate tasks - running tests, checking code style, deploying apps - triggered by events in your repository such as a push or pull request.
+GitHub Actions is a CI/CD platform built into GitHub that lets you automate tasks triggered by events in your repository.

 **CI/CD stands for:**